junemedia/betterrecipes.com/web/blogs/daily-dish/wp-content/plugins/meteor-slides/readme.txt

 4. Slides Column View
 5. Manage Slideshows
 6. Meteor Slides Settings
+7. Meteor Slides Widget

 == Changelog ==
+= 1.5.6 =
+* Updated support for version 1.1.0 of the Members plugin
+* Added Meteor Slides capabilities group for Members plugin role editor
+* Changed slideshow JavaScript function hook for greater plugin compatibility

+= 1.5.5 =
+* Added support for responsive images using srcset in WordPress 4.4
+* Updated stylesheet with conflict fixes for the TwentySixteen theme

+= 1.5.4 =
+* Updated slideshow widget to use PHP 5 constructor

+= 1.5.3 =
+* Added Norwegian translation
+* Updated Swedish translation
+* Updated stylesheet with conflict fixes for TwentyFifteen and other themes

+= 1.5.2 =
+* Updated icons to match WP 4.0
+* Added Bulgarian, Serbo-Croatian, and Greek translations
+* Updated Japanese translation
+* Updated screenshots for WordPress 4.0

+= 1.5.1 =
+* Added slideshow alignment option to metadata
+* Fixed bugs related to caching, touch navigation, and theme compatibility
+* Added support for slideshows with one slide
+* Added Traditional Chinese and Vietnamese translations
+* Updated Brazilian Portuguese, Danish, and Swedish translations

+= 1.5 =
+* Updated slideshow to scale for responsive and fluid width themes
+* Added slideshow taxonomy selector to widget
+* Added jQuery Touchwipe plugin to enable touch navigation
+* Updated and expand contextual help
+* Updated JQuery Cycle to 2.9999.5, switch to un-minimized version
+* Added Belarusian, Czech, Danish, Dutch, and Persian translations

 = 1.4 =
 * Replaced slideshow skin with new navigation graphics and layout